 The biggest one is the cost.
 It can be much more expensive to stay on-site at a Disney resort.
 Although the atmosphere and perks are nice, they do come at a cost.

 Although I mentioned the ability to forgo a car rental as a benefit, not having a car does mean all your food must come from the park areas.
 Disney food is notoriously expensive.
-If you happen to stay in a room that has a full kitchen, you can have a local grocery store or Amazon Prime (Try Amazon Prime 30-Day Free Trial) deliver, but otherwise, everything you eat has to be purchased at a location you can take Disney transport to.
+If you happen to stay in a room that has a full kitchen, you can have Shipt (click on that link for $50 off your annual membership) or Amazon Prime (Try Amazon Prime 30-Day Free Trial) deliver, but otherwise, everything you eat has to be purchased at a location you can take Disney transport to.

 Finally, it can feel like a “waste” of such a great room if you spend all your time in the parks.
 We love the feel of the Disney resorts as well as the pools, activities, etc. so if we are planning on long park days, it can feel wasteful to spend so much money on a great place that we are only using to rest our heads at night.